Simon Goddard

-Simon Goddard (born Cardiff, 21 December 1971) is a British author and music journalist.
+Simon Goddard (born Cardiff, 21 December 1971) is a British author and music journalist latterly known for his Bowie Odyssey book series, having written more books on David Bowie than any other author.

 Early life

 Goddard was born in Wales and later moved to Scotland.
 Though a writer by profession, Goddard originally went to art school in Carlisle, then Hull, and briefly considered a career in visual media.